ajxpr/ajxpr/README.md

 [![](https://raw.githubusercontent.com/ajxpr/ajxpr/master/profile.png)](https://www.akshajpiri.dev)

 ```
-I am an aspiring data scientist with a passion for design and computing.
-I am driven by the endless possibilities
+I am an aspiring data scientist with a passion for design and programmer.
+I am driven by the endless
-of how data and design can come together to create meaningful and impactful experiences for users.
+possibilities of how data and design can come together to create meaningful and impactful experiences
-I am constantly developing my skills in programming, data analysis, and visualization tools to stay at the
+for users.
+I am constantly developing my skills in programming, data analysis, and visualization tools
-forefront of these fields.
+to stay at the forefront of these fields.

 As a data scientist, I am dedicated to using data-driven insights to solve complex problems and create
 innovative solutions.
 I am proficient in statistical techniques and machine learning algorithms that enable me